Makar Sankranti festival in Odisha (Orissa) celebration date is on 15 January 2024 (Monday).

 Makar Sankranti is the first Hindu festival of the year.
 Many believe that a ritual bath at ponds and rivers and prayers at temples on the occasion would cleanse them of diseases and wash away sins.

 In Odisha, people prepare makara chaula – uncooked newly harvested rice, banana, coconut, jaggery, sesame, rasagola, Khai/Liaa and chhena puddings for naivedya to gods and goddesses.

 The withdrawing winter entails a change in food habits and intake of nourishing and rich food.
 Therefore, this festival holds traditional cultural significance.
 It is astronomically important for devotees who worship the sun god at the great Konark temple with fervour and enthusiasm as the sun starts its annual swing northwards.

 According to astrology, on the day of Makar Sankranti, the Sun enters the domain of Capricorn of ‘Makara’.
-This year there is confusion whether the festival will be celebrated for January 14 or 15 with some calendars saying that it will celebrated on both days.
+This year there is confusion about whether the festival will be celebrated on January 14 or 15 with some calendars saying that it will be celebrated on both days.